wiseman-timelord/Ea-BbMaxRsi-v1/README.md

 # Mql5EaGenericPlus-v2

 ### Status
 - Under ongoing development.
 Currently awaiting re-creation, as uploaded wrong one, and then couldnt get back to original, and am now making a EA from a somewhat near original script.
-Will re-upload later.
+Will re-upload later, you can check out what I did here (Mt5Mql5EaMakerPro botched demonstration)[https://chat.openai.com/g/g-UULzpPpmc-mt5mql5eamakerpro].
 - Feel free to download this project, and if it makes a great trader, then also feel free to, fork and upload.

 ## Description